paritytech/nfts-campaign-runner/README.md

 ## Checkpoints

 The workflow is checkpointed at each step, in case it is halted at any point during the process due to any failures, you can take it from where you left and continue it from the last successful checkpoint by running the cli again.

+# examples

+For sample worflows check the example folder.

+- The _simple_ folder includes a csv with no information and mints 10 NFTs with no customized metadata.
+- The advanced folder includes a csv with multiple columns and uses the data from csv columns to create customized NFTs, with customized metadata and different images and videos for each NFT.